- Symptoms - Do not attend the market if you are feeling sick

 - Hands - Wash hands at washroom on LINK Rd. or sanitize often.

-- Physical distancing - Our market will be limited to 75 customers at a time. - All individuals in the market should endeavor to be 2 metres apart.
+- Physical distancing - Our market is no limited to the number of customers.
+All individuals in the market should endeavor to be 2 metres apart.

 - Spacing for Outdoor Markets - 2 metres or barrier between customers and vendors

-- Signage - No Pets Allowed, Health Checks, Directional, Hand Sanitization and Exit signs displayed prominently throughout the market.
+- Signage - Health Checks, Hand Sanitization and Social Distancing signs displayed prominently throughout the market.

 - Handling products - please refrain from handling products